michaeldegroot/mysql-cache/README.md

 ## API

-###  - query (sql,params,callback,data)
+###  .query (sql,params,callback,data)
-Will execute the given SQL and cache the result if it is a SELECT statement.

-If the SQL was executed and cached before it will skip the database request and retrieve it from the cache straight away.
+_Will execute the given SQL and cache the result if it is a SELECT statement.
+If the SQL was executed and cached before it will skip the database request and retrieve it from the cache straight away._

 __Example__